zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 Date d(Month(3), Day(30), Year(1995));    // okay, types are correct
 ```

-Making Day, Month, and Year full-fledged classes with encapsulated data would be better than the simple use of structs above (see Item 22).
+Making `Day`, `Month`, and `Year` full-fledged classes with encapsulated data would be better than the simple use of structs above (see Item 22).

 Once the right types are in place, it can sometimes be reasonable to restrict the values of those types.
-For example, there are only 12 valid month values, so the Month type should reflect that.
+For example, there are only 12 valid month values, so the `Month` type should reflect that.

 One way to achieve that is to use enums, with C++11, enum classes due to type-safety.
 Without using enums, you could do the following.